Developing an enduring public-private-academia-civil society collaborative for a stronger and more equitable DMV.

-In July 2020, the COVID-19 Strategic Renewal Task Force commissioned a Regional Economic Development Strategy (REDS) to tackle these systemic challenges by proposing the basis for an enduring regional model addressing economic renewal and social equity.
+In July 2020, the COVID-19 Strategic Renewal Task Force commissioned the development of a Regional Economic Development Strategy (REDS) and the associated metrics and measures required to tackle systemic challenges in the region by proposing the basis for an enduring regional model addressing economic renewal and social equity.

-To establish a regional alliance to shape a cross-sector platform to enhance cooperation, communication, and collaboration for equitable economic development.
+To establish an enduring regional alliance and culture that provide a cross-jurisdictional platform, with active industry, academia, and community participation, to enhance cooperation, communication, and collaboration for equitable economic development across Greater Washington

 KEY OBJECTIVES